Blog

 Test Before You Invest

-Worthington Industries was the first to trial Vero® wireless IoT sensors in November 2018 at their Columbus, Ohio Steel facility.
+Worthington Steel was the first to trial Vero® wireless IoT sensors in November 2018 at their Columbus, Ohio Steel facility.
 The feedback was invaluable to the engineers at AssetWatch and resulted in adding the expertise of dedicated Condition Monitoring Engineers who, supported by machine learning, now analyze the vibration data and issue prescriptive maintenance recommendations for every AssetWatch customer.

 This all-inclusive 30-day, risk-free trial is available to all who are interested in testing before investing.
 AssetWatch will install a complete wireless sensor network and monitor 50 of your critical machine assets for just $199.
 It’s easy to get started, just book a demo.